 Hearing Link Scotland

-We are a team of staff and volunteers based at a national office in Edinburgh, who work to improve quality of life for people with an acquired hearing loss in Scotland, as well supporting partners, family and friends.
+Hearing Link Scotland works to improve the quality of life for people with hearing loss in Scotland, as well as supporting partners, family and friends.

 We also deliver community events and provide training to local organisations, to raise awareness of the practical and emotional challenges faced by those living with hearing loss.

 Hearing Link Scotland is a member of deafscotland, formerly the Scottish Council on Deafness (SCoD), which is an umbrella organisation that represents the many agencies and charities that provide support for people who have a hearing loss.

 Members of our Helpdesk Responder Team have personal experience of hearing loss and provide a point of contact for any information or support that you may require.